Microvascular Decompression Surgery

 What is the fifth nerve called?

-The fifth cranial nerve is the Trigeminal Nerve.
+The fifth nerve is the Trigeminal Nerve.
 The Trigeminal nerve supplies the sensation to the face.
 It has three divisions : V1,V2 and V3. these supply specific areas of the face on each side.

 What is the seventh-eighth nerve called?

-The seventh-eighth cranial nerve complex is the Facial nerve-Vestibulocochlear nerve complex.
+The seventh-eighth nerve complex is the Facial nerve-Vestibulocochlear nerve complex.
 The facial nerve supplies the facial muscles.
 The eighth nerve is the nerve of hearing and balance.
 This is the reason why in Hemifacial spasm, occasionally, either tinnitus or a clicking sound may be heard.

 What is the ninth nerve called?